gear-foundation/academy/docs/00-scd/02-substrate-id/key-information.md

 hide_table_of_contents: true
 ---

 An account represents an identity, which can be a person or an organization capable of making transactions or holding funds.
-Users can upload smart contracts and interact with them through transactions in blockchain networks built on Gear Protocol.
+Users can upload smart contracts and interact with them through transactions in blockchain networks built on Vara network.
 To do this, users need to connect a Substrate account.
 The Gear Idea portal can work with Substrate accounts in connected Gear-powered networks.
 This account can also hold funds and make transactions in any network of the DotSama ecosystem and [beyond](https://docs.substrate.io/fundamentals/accounts-addresses-keys/).

 You can set up your account in different ways depending on your device.